sumwale/keepassxc-unlock/README.md

 The second important idea is that all the database unlock operations are carried out by a root owned systemd service itself and not by any other user process that can bring about needless complications on the trustworthiness of the other process.
+In addition, the SHA512 checksum of the keepassxc executable is verified before making the unlock D-Bus calls to verify that no other process is listening on.

-The PAM module itself just starts this user-specific systemd service after a successful authentication by other modules, and the service takes over thereafter watching for the session events on the system D-BUS and invoking for database unlock (for one or any
+The PAM module itself just starts this user-specific systemd service after a successful authentication by other modules, and the service takes over thereafter watching for the session events on the system D-Bus and invoking for database unlock (for one or any
     number of registered databases).

 **Doesn't this mean that administrator has full access to all my passwords?**